 Sister Zainab, went on to talk about how polygamy is accepted in Islam, how it is not a sin if we decide to be second wives, how it is a sin to refuse our future husbands from marrying a second wife if we happen to be the first wives.

-While reading, Dr. Ahmed’s In the Land of Invisible Women, I got to know that in Saudi Arabia, and contrary to what is practiced in our side of the world, the Muslim man actually has to seek permission of (in most cases, inform) the first wife before taking a second wife.
+While reading, Dr. Ahmed’s In the Land of Invisible Women, I get to know that in Saudi Arabia and contrary to what is practiced in our side of the world.
+The Muslim man actually has to seek permission of (in most cases, inform) the first wife before taking a second wife.
 She has to accept this proposal and can file for divorce if her husband goes ahead to marry another woman without her acceptance/ consent.
 I can’t say categorically if above statement accurately depicts the Saudi marriage tradition.

-My mum and Aisha just returned from Ilorin where they attended my step-sister’s 5 days wedding celebration.
-The wedding according to reports was beautiful and spectacular, only problem is – she got married to a 51yrs old married man, whose first child happens to be the bride’s age mate.
+My mum and Aisha just returned from Ilorin after the attending my step-sister’s 5 days wedding celebration.
+The wedding according to reports was beautiful and spectacular, only problem is she got married to a 51yrs old married man, whose first child happens to be the bride’s age mate.

 Mum came back with stories of how everyone was disappointed by the step-sister’s decision to get married to a married man, an old one at that.
 She is young, had a boyfriend who she dumped for the married man.
 Her mother fought and harassed the man everywhere they met, even as far as Saudi Arabia.
-She was the one who informed the man’s wife of the relationship, informing the woman to help her beg the husband to leave her daughter alone.
-She went to a lot of ‘alfas’, went for prayer sessions in churches, and only gave up when she was categorically told that, if the daughter does not marry the married man, she will never marry any other man.
+The step mother was the one who informed the man’s wife of the relationship, informing the woman to help her beg the husband to leave her daughter alone.
+She went to a lot of “alfas”, went for prayer sessions in churches and only gave up when the man categorically told her that, if the step-sister does not marry him, she will never marry any other man.
 Unfortunately the Step-father is late and everyone says that is the only man the step-sister ever listens to.

-My step-sister is a very independent girl, who according to mum does not want to be tied down by any man.
+The step-sister is a very independent girl who according to mum does not want to be tied down by any man.
 She is content with having her husband around for just 2 days at most 3days.
-Also, she is not ready to suffer with any man who might in the future also marry another wife.
-She is 26, already performed the Hajj, has a thriving business of her own, and in my opinion only interested in marriage to fulfill all righteousness and have babies.
+Also she is not ready to suffer with any man who might in the future also marry another wife.
+She is 26, already performed the Hajj, has a thriving business of her own and in my opinion only interested in marriage to fulfil all righteousness and have babies.

-The thing is, I come from a big polygamous family; polygamy is not strange or out of the ordinary for me.
+The thing is I come from a long family of polygamy; polygamy is not strange or out of the ordinary for me.
 My siblings, cousins and I all have step-mother/fathers and half-sister/brothers.
 It was a common norm in the past generations.
 I look at families like the “Abiolas” and the “Okoyas” and wonder what the whole brouhaha is about polygamy.
 We look at these women and some of us admire their courage and some disgusted by their action which we see as destabilizing what is assumed to be a perfect home.

 I know Christianity does not allow this and I find it appalling when Christians pull the “my tradition allows me to marry more than 1 wife card”.
 For the Muslims, I just wish our men would be true to themselves and know that they can never be fair and treat the women the same way.